smallstep/terraform-provider-smallstep/docs/data-sources/provisioner.md

 Read-Only:

-- `accounts` (Set of String) The list of AWS account numbers that are allowed to use this provisioner.
+- `accounts` (Set of String) The list of AWS account IDs that are allowed to use this provisioner.
 - `disable_custom_sans` (Boolean) By default custom SANs are valid, but if this option is set to `true` only the SANs available in the instance identity document will be valid.
 These are the private IP and the DNS ip-<private-ip>.<region>.compute.internal.
 - `disable_trust_on_first_use` (Boolean) By default only one certificate will be granted per instance, but if the option is set to `true` this limit is not set and different tokens can be used to get different certificates.
 - `instance_age` (String) The maximum age of an instance that should be allowed to obtain a certificate.
 Limits certificate issuance to new instances to mitigate the risk of credential-misuse from instances that don't need a certificate.
 Parsed as a [Golang duration](https://pkg.go.dev/time#ParseDuration).